 The effects of environment and occupations on health are discussed.
 Consideration is given to such factors as solid waste, water, wastewater, insects, rodents, and noise.
 The historical background of human ecology, communicable disease control, and special programs and problems in public health are discussed.
-Prerequisite: Permission of COP Office of Academic Affairs
+Prerequisite: Enrollment limited to students in the PharmD/MPH joint degree program